 in between dreams

-For those seeking an authentic & immersive experience, we offer a unique opportunity to connect with locals in Oaxaca’s indigenous communities.
+For those seeking an authentic, educational, and immersive experience, we offer a unique opportunity to connect with, learn from, and share with locals in Oaxaca’s artisan communities.

-* a non-refundable $400 deposit is required to reserve your spot.
+* A $500 non-refundable deposit is required to reserve your spot.

 Private in-country transportation